Khava Elsieva, a graduate of BA (Hons) Fashion programme, presented her graduation project at Graduate Fashion Week in London.

 "Prior to my participation at Graduate Fashion Week, I was not aware of the magnitude and seriousness of this event that features totally different and very talented guys from all over the world.
 My collection is dedicated to the events that subjected the entire nation to severe trials, and left scars on our hearts for a long time.
 It was not easy for me to open my soul to such a huge audience.
 However, despite my disturbed feelings, I gained valuable experience and fantastic emotions.
 When in high school, I understood that the traditional education system is not interesting to me and I wanted to link my future career with art.
 My sister told me about the British Higher School of Art and Design, and I got enrolled there shortly before the beginning of academic year.
 I was always interested in social conceptual projects, which was the basis for my studies at the BHSAD, and it helped me realize how I can interact with the world through fashion," said Khava Elsieva.

-You can watch her show here (begin with 21st minute).
 In October 2018, a collection done by Khava Elsieva will be demonstrated at MBFWR in Moscow alongside the collections of other BA (Hons) Fashion graduates of this year.